Man Went Around Shooting Female Drivers He Thought Were 'Incompetent,' Cops Say

 "It was vehicular manslaughter," D'Agostino told ABC 13 of the July shooting.
 "It's almost happened to me before.

 But cops argue that D'Agostino's alleged motive was tied to his view of women, and that he was "randomly" targeting female drivers.
 In court documents, Harris County Sheriff's Detective Dennis Palmer described social media posts in which the alleged shooter "rants and rambles on about female motorists and how incompetent they are and that their sole purpose is to give birth to male children."
-His Instagram page, which has since been removed, apparently showed a picture of a .45 millimeter weapon—the gun that is thought to have been used in the shootings—as well as a green SUV similar to the vehicle at least one victim noticed at the crime scene.
+His Instagram page, which has since been removed, apparently showed a picture of the gun that is thought to have been used in the shootings—as well as a green SUV similar to the vehicle at least one victim noticed at the crime scene.

 His attorney told BuzzFeed News that there's "absolutely no evidence" his client "hates women," but that he does suffer from mental health issues.